 I actually prefer them over the more expensive Bose SoundSport Free Truly Wireless headphones that I previously owned.
 If one of the earphones was to dislodge from your ear mid-exercise, the cord on your neck would prevent them from falling off entirely.

-Perhaps more importantly, they are not affected by audio lag while watching videos like the Free Truly Wireless are.
+Perhaps more importantly, they are not affected by audio lag while watching videos

 In the past, I even gave the Apple Airpod 2 a shot and the audio quality was appalling in comparison.
 The difference was night and day.
 I returned mine and I’m glad I did.

 I love the Bose SoundSport Wireless and have no reservations in recommending them for sports.

 For video calls, I have a pair of, now discontinued, Jabra UC Voice 550 Duo headphones.
 Great bang for the buck.
 I actually received compliments on their audio quality during conference calls.
 After several years of heavy use, their cable is now fraying.

 Soon enough, I’ll likely replace them with a newer model by the same company.